elg3636/habit_tracker2/readme.md

 # Habit Tracker App
-## Overview
+## Introduction
 The Habit Tracker App is a command-line tool designed to help users create, track, and analyze their habits.
-It allows users to add daily or weekly habits, mark them as completed, and analyze their progress over time.
+It allows users to add daily or weekly habits, mark them as completed, and analyze their progress.

 ## Features
 Create Habits: Add new habits with a specified frequency (daily or weekly).
-Complete Habits: Mark habits as completed and track their streaks.
+Complete Habits: Mark habits as completed.
 Analyze Habits: View detailed statistics on habit streaks and progress.
 Delete Habits: Remove habits from the tracker.